-Installing a Nest thermostat is one of the best ways to improve the everyday schedule of your HVAC system.
-This smart thermostat can recognize your preferences and automatically make changes.
-But as you might expect, it won’t work well or at all if you see an error code on the display.
-The specific error code provides useful information about the underlying problem, something a trained technician can use to provide solutions that much sooner.
+Using a Nest thermostat is one of the most convenient ways to optimize the everyday schedule of your comfort system.
+This smart thermostat can learn your preferences and automatically make changes.
+But as you may expect, it won’t work well or at all if you see an error code on the display.
+The exact error code supplies useful information about the underlying problem, something a trained technician can use to offer solutions that much quicker.

-Let’s consider seven of the most common error codes you may find on your Nest thermostat.
-We’ll review the basics of each error code as well as how you could address it and the projected cost to do so.
-Remember that while the costs will ultimately hinge on the exact Nest model, you can expect to pay about $75-$200 for repairs.
-This should include things like travel and labor costs on top of any specific parts necessary to complete repairs.
+Here are seven of the most frequent error codes you could find on your Nest thermostat.
+We’ll explain the basics of each error code along with how you can fix it and the approximate cost to do so.
+Remember that while the investment will ultimately hinge on the precise Nest model, you can expect to pay between $75-$200 for repairs.
+This should also cover travel and labor costs on top of any specific hardware needed to complete repairs.

 e298 – Critical

-This critical error code is limited to the latest models of the Nest thermostat and appears when the power is shut off.
-Because this is a critical power error, the thermostat will swap to the backup battery system.
-The error message will remain on display until the issue is resolved.
+This critical error code is limited to the latest models of the Nest thermostat and is displayed when the power is shut off.
+As this is a critical power error, the thermostat will switch to the backup battery system.
+The error message will remain on display until the issue is dealt with.

-Losing power to your Nest thermostat can be for several reasons.
-The wiring might have disconnected or become damaged, or a disconnection may have happened further along in your home’s electrical system.
-This may be the circuit breaker, fuse box or system switch.
-A knowledgeable technician can check electrical connections and wiring until they locate the root of the problem.
+Losing power to your Nest thermostat can be for numerous reasons.
+The wiring may have disconnected or become damaged, or a disconnection may have occurred further along in your electrical system.
+This might be the circuit breaker, fuse box or system switch.
+A trained technician should inspect electrical connections and wiring until they find the source of the problem.

 e294 – Critical

-Critical error code e294 shows up when your Nest thermostat’s wiring should be reconfigured.
+Critical error code e294 appears when your Nest thermostat’s wiring should be reconfigured.
 More specifically, the technician should reconfigure the R wire.
-They’ll first complete a factory reset of your thermostat to make sure it’s not simply a software error.
-If that doesn’t work, they’ll review the wiring diagram of the thermostat and begin checking connectors.
+They’ll first conduct a factory reset of your thermostat to make sure it’s not just a software problem.
+If that doesn’t work, they’ll review the wiring diagram of the thermostat and begin looking at connectors.

-They’ll detach the power and slowly check each wire, seeing to it that they are fully inserted into the connector with the correct amount of exposed copper.
-Once they locate the damaged connector, it can be exchanged for a new one.
+They’ll detach the power and gradually look at each wire, making sure they are fully attached into the connector with the proper amount of uncovered copper.
+Once they locate the damaged connector, it can be swapped for a new one.

 e195 – Critical

-This critical error code can appear when the weather outside is particularly hot.
-The HVAC system can fail and stop delivering power to your Nest thermostat.
-When this problem lasts, the backup battery in your thermostat drains and the thermostat will subsequently power down.
-Assuming the breakers are on, you can check a few other places before consulting a professional technician.
+This critical error code can appear when the weather outside is severely hot.
+The HVAC system can shut down and stop delivering power to your Nest thermostat.
+When this problem lingers, the backup battery in your thermostat drains and the thermostat will subsequently shut down.
+Presuming the breakers are on, you can inspect a couple of other places before consulting a professional technician.

-Since this error can drain your thermostat’s battery, the first step could be restoring enough power to determine if this specific error code is what you’re facing.
-You can detach the thermostat from its base and provide power by using a USB cable.
-In the event it reveals error code 195, you may continue to visually inspect components including the wiring as well as your air conditioner’s air filter or drainage system.
-If you can’t detect anything wrong with these components, it’s maybe best to call a pro.
+Since this error can deplete your thermostat’s battery, the first step may be providing enough power to determine if this specific error code is what you’re dealing with.
+You can disconnect the thermostat from its base and provide power through a USB cable.
+In the event it presents error code 195, you can continue to visually inspect components including the wiring as well as your air conditioner’s air filter or drainage system.
+If you struggle to detect anything wrong with these components, it’s maybe best to get in touch with a pro.

 e103 – Critical

-Another critical error code, e103 indicates an electrical issue with your Nest thermostat.
-More specifically, e103 can refer to an overcurrent problem, which means the wiring is experiencing more power than needed.
-This can stem from the breaker box, an error from the control board or thanks to a bad connection in the thermostat.
-The technician should meticulously investigate and test the Nest’s electrical system to understand where the power is surging or why the thermostat believes there’s an overcurrent problem.
+Another critical error code, e103 signifies an electrical error with your Nest thermostat.
+More specifically, e103 may refer to an overcurrent problem, which means the wiring is getting more power than needed.
+This can stem from the breaker box, an error from the control board or thanks to a defective connection in the thermostat.
+A technician should cautiously inspect and test the Nest’s electrical system to figure out where the power is surging or why the thermostat is convinced there’s an overcurrent problem.

 n260

-Even though this error code isn’t critical, it can still prevent you from using the Nest thermostat how you prefer to.
-Error code n260 concerns the lack of a C wire or Nest Power Connector, as not having one can block your Nest from getting adequate power.
-You can examine the Nest’s C connector for the presence of a C wire and modify the wiring itself if there is.
+Even though this error code isn’t critical, it might still stop you from using the Nest thermostat how you prefer to.
+Error code n260 pertains to the lack of a C wire or Nest Power Connector, as missing one can block your Nest from obtaining sufficient power.
+You can inspect the Nest’s C connector for the presence of a C wire and modify the wiring itself if there is.
 If not, you can get a Nest Power Connector.

-With installation of a Nest Power Connector, you will sometimes notice error code E297 show up.
-This can be resolved by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector has already been installed, you’ll instead have to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+During installation of a Nest Power Connector, you will sometimes notice error code E297 show up.
+This can be remedied by updating your thermostat in Settings -> Software -> Update.
+If the Power Connector was already installed, you’ll instead need to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Just like error code e103, e104 is a critical error that’s the result of an overcurrent.
-If excessive power is transported through the Nest’s wiring, it can damage internal components and may even be a fire hazard.
-If you notice this error code show up on your Nest thermostat and want to protect from electrical damage, it’s suggested to switch the power off as soon as you can.
-You can then get a hold of a professional technician with the necessary experience diagnosing and solving electrical damage.
+Just like error code e103, e104 is a critical error originating from an overcurrent.
+If excessive power is transported inside the Nest’s wiring, it may damage internal components and could even be a fire hazard.
+If you notice this error code show up on your Nest thermostat and want to guard against electrical damage, it’s recommended to turn the power off as soon as you can.
+You can then contact a professional technician with the necessary experience identifying and solving electrical problems.

 e73 – Critical